ddarriba/prottest3/README.md

 News!
 --------

+08/05/2016 - ProtTest 3.4.2 is out.
+It includes the following updates:

+    Removed dependency on Netbeans libraries
+    Check for global binaries on PATH env variable Added prottest3 script for running both GUI and console interfaces

 25/10/2015 - ProtTest 3.4.1 is out.
 It includes the following updates:

     Fixed bug with number of categories which might induce an error with certain PhyML versions.